cbeck88/strict-variant/README.md

 ============

 - There are still some issues with `noexcept` correctness which I would like to fix.
 It's mostly in order right now though.
-- Currently, you cannot use `apply_visitor` with an rvalue-reference to the variant.
-  It must be an lvalue-reference or a const reference.
-  There is no reason for this restriction, but some of the dispatch code needs to be fixed to support this.
-I didn't need it in my original application.
-  It's okay for the visitor to be an rvalue-reference.
 - Support multi-visitation.
 - No `constexpr` support.
 This is really extremely difficult to do in a variant at C++11 standard, it's only really feasible in C++14.
 If you want `constexpr` support